How Much Does It Cost to Rent a Store in the Mall?

 Many malls charge by square foot with a range of $18 to $30 and up per square foot.
 You’ll have to first inquire about shorter-term leases and then figure out what each mall charges in terms of fees, insurance, and deposits.

 For example, the Mall of America — one of the largest malls in the world and located in Bloomington, Minnesota — charges a base rent of $2,500 to $9,000 per month.

-Many other malls do not disclose their pricing and just provide square footage and other popular surrounding businesses.
-Keep in mind that many malls will charge higher rents to be near popular department stores or retail stores like Apple.
+Keep in mind that many malls will charge higher rents to be near popular department stores or retail stores, like Apple.
 Of course, you want the highest amount of foot traffic, but it’s definitely going to cost you in a mall setting.

 Some estimates say that the cost of hosting a pop-up shop to be around $15,000 to $30,000.
 Then, you need to add in the cost of renting or buying furniture, utilities, and other miscellaneous costs.
 Interestingly, experts note that temporary retail spaces are expected to cost the least from 2021.
 So if you’re thinking of renting a temporary space as a mall store alternative, now is your time!